erenlifetime/YourTaskList/README.md

 # YourTaskList
 # This Project not ready yet.
-# i create project solo and i halped apple documantation and stackoverflow
+# i create project solo and i got help from apple documantation and stackoverflow